 Budget 2017 proposed the establishment of six Economic Strategy Tables to lead the creation of Canada’s economic growth strategies.
-Working with leading Canadian innovators, Innovation, Science and Economic Development Canada has now established the Economic Strategy Tables to identify growth opportunities in advanced manufacturing, agri-food, clean technology, digital industries, health/biosciences and clean resources.
+Working with leading Canadian innovators, Innovation, Science and Economic Development Canada has now established the Economic Strategy Tables to identify growth opportunities in advanced manufacturing, agri-food, clean technology, digital industries, health/biosciences and resources of the future.

 Canada's economic growth is expected to continue at a moderate pace, potentially impacting Canadians' standard of living.
 The Economic Strategy Tables will galvanize stakeholders in six high impact sectors by setting ambitious growth targets, identifying sector-specific bottlenecks to growth, recommending specific strategies to achieve the targets, drive longterm and sustainable economic growth, and create high quality jobs for Canadians.
 The Tables will also help guide the Government of Canada in its efforts to provide relevant and effective programs for Canada's innovators.